Construction Updates

 • Academy Bus Services can access work area to enter/exit their parking lots.

-• No parking 24/7 on both sides of the street
+• No parking (24 hours, 7 days/week) both sides of the street.

-• Municipal Parking Lot to be open and accessible for all registered permit holders
+• Municipal Parking Lot to be open and accessible from 13th Street for all registered permit holders.

 • Road closed to traffic 24 hours, 7 days/week.